6 of the best broadband and TV deals right now

 *annual price adjustment each April

-Although some of the main providers are increasing their prices each year for their existing customers, the deals they're offering new customers have remained relatively steady in price.
+Although some of the main providers are increasing their prices each year for their existing customers, the deals they're offering new customers have remained remarkably steady in price over the past few years.

 So there really is a lot of value to be had by switching.
 More so than ever.
-And with some providers you can switch to a 24-month discounted contract so the savings are even greater.
+And with some providers you can switch to a 24-month discounted contract, meaning the savings are even greater.

 While we've mainly focussed on entry-level 500Mbps broadband in this article, you can now get speeds of up to 5Gbps depending on the provider and your location.
 So do a full comparison to see all the options available to you.